sampaththennakoon/dds-v2/README.md

 This is the implementation for the paper [Server-Driven Video Streaming for Deep Learning Inference](https://kuntaidu.github.io/assets/doc/DDS.pdf).

+**Project has been updated to support pytorch based YOLO models to detect objects.
+You can find CeyMo pre-trained yolo model file with this project.**

 ## 1. Related resources

 Please check [Kuntai Du's home page](https://kuntaidu.github.io/aboutme.html) for more DDS-related resources.